How to Run PPC Campaigns in Google Ads

-You can advertise the following types of display ads on Google AdWords:
+You can advertise the following types of display ads on Google Ads:

-1. Text ads: You can also run text ads on the Display Network.
-The format of the text ads is similar to Search ads.
+1. Text ads: You can run text ads on the Display Network.
+The format of the text ads is similar to Search Ads.
 You can add a headline, two lines of text and attach your ad with a destination URL.

 2. Image ads: You can create image ads either with ad gallery templates or the best option is to upload your own custom images.
 For more specifications and pixel dimensions you can read this article.

 3. Animated ads: Animated ads are similar to gifs.
 The animation ads must stop after 30 seconds, the ads can loop or repeat, but the animation needs to stop at the 30-second mark.

 4. Rich media ads: Rich media ads can showcase advanced features like video, audio, or other elements that encourage users to interact with the ad.
 The ad also has the capability to expand, float, etc. ensuring the audience is engaged and wants to click through.

 5. Video ads: The Google Ads interface lets you run video ads on Youtube and the Display Network.
 Your potential customers can see your video ad content before, during or after their video content.
 Remember the publisher has the freedom to place ads within the video content.

 6. Mobile ads: With Google Ads, you can exclusively target mobile users.
 As more users spend time on their mobile devices, targeting mobile users is a must.

 7. Gmail sponsored ads: Gmail sponsored promotions (GPS) only show up in personal Gmail boxes.
 These small ads look like emails.
 The ad can accommodate 25 character text headline and 100 characters of body text.

 This is what a typical Google display ad looks like: